MirageC79/HevORT/framecalculator.md

 *(Y axis will be filled in automatically) X and Y ration as to be kept to 1:1 due to the Bed Arms angle.
 They are pointing the exact center of the bed by design, changing the XY ratio will affect this center point.*

 __NEW!__ Seletction box for gantry type (STD/HT or HD) will now trigger selection of certain option lines.
 Summary table will be reflecting this selection.
+__NOTE*__ - HD print area will be smaller due to wider Y carriages and bigger print head. around 35mm will be amputed to X and Y.
 <br>
 <img src="https://raw.githubusercontent.com/MirageC79/HevORT/master/images/framecalc1.png" width="800">
 <br>